digbmc/reactor-jct/README.md

 ### History {href="/sample"}

-Campbell buried his face in his hands, and a shudder passed through him.
+All about the history of nuclear power

-### How it works
+### How it works {href="/sample"}

-Other text
+Basics of how nuclear power works

 ### Accidents {href="/sample"}

-"No, Alan, you must not leave the house.
-Write out on a sheet of notepaper what you want and my servant will take a cab and bring the things back to you."
+Nuclear accidents over time

-### Present & Future
+### Present & Future {href="/sample"}

-"Yes, it is my turn to dictate terms, Alan.
-You know what they are.
-The thing is quite simple.
-Come, don't work yourself into this fever.
-The thing has to be done.
-Face it, and do it."
+The present and future of nuclear energy